Twenty-eighth Sunday of Ordinary Time

 MASS TIMES AND INTENTIONS

-All Masses in the Church unless otherwise stated.
+Please note the extra weekday Masses.
+All Masses are in the Church unless otherwise stated.

 Sun 10.00 am People of the Parish